My First Review

 Then he still can select them and reset them in order to delegate them to another person.

 From a review campaign management perspective we keep track of all the delegations by enforcing the RACI principles.

 The initial reviewers are considered as accountable while the delegated reviewers are considered as responsible.

-This can be highlighted in the campaign management interface.
+This can be highlighted in the review campaign management interface.

 As you can notice, a small icon appears at the beginning of the line because this review has been self-delegated.
 You can further display the *'accountable name if you want to have both the responsible and the accountable information.

 If needed you can reset the delegation status by selecting those entries and clicking on Force bulk reset

 The review campaign is now almost done, only some entries still need to be reviewed.

 Miguel MORENO has not reviewed any entries, he still have 63 entries to review.

 Antoinette GONZALES has reviewed all her entries, but she has not signed off.